Home >

 undivided loyalty, confidentiality and full disclosure.
 However, in

-dealing with sellers a buyer's agent must act honestly.
+dealing with sellers, a buyer’s agent must act honestly.
 In dealing

 with both parties, a buyer's agent may not make any